SwiftGen/SwiftGen/Documentation/Creating-your-templates.md

 ### Using a full path

 If you use the `templatePath` configuration option, you'll need to specify the **relative path** to the template you want to use.
-This allows you to store your templates anywhere you want and name them anyhow you want, but can become quite annoying to type.
+This allows you to store your templates anywhere you want (typically in the same folder or git repository of the project in need of those custom templates).

 ### Using a name